-One branch of an inclusive web experience is accessibility, and it’s no longer optional.
+An inclusive web experience demands accessibility, and it’s no longer optional.
 It’s a necessity.
 The Americans with Disabilities Act (ADA) Web Guidance and the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines (WCAG) 3.0 set the standards.
 These frameworks make online platforms usable by everyone, including the nearly 1 in 5 Americans who live with a disability.

 Equal Access